wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-web-how-to-create-an-app-service-environment.md

 Each ASE deployment is a Hosted Service that Azure manages and maintains.
 The compute resources hosting the ASE system roles are not accessible to the customer though the customer does manage the quantity of instances and their sizes.

 There are two ways to access the ASE creation UI.
-It can be found by searching in the Azure Marketplace for ***Azure Environment*** or by going through New -> Web + Mobile.
+It can be found by searching in the Azure gallery for ***Azure Environment*** or by going through New -> Web + Mobile.

 If you want the VNET to have a separate resource group from the ASE then you need to first create the VNET separately and then select it during ASE creation.
 Also, if you want to create a subnet in an existing VNET during ASE creation, the ASE has to then be in the same resource group as the VNET.